tinystacks/mkdocs/docs/builds-releases.md

 Deploying your application on TinyStacks is as easy as checking a change into source control.
 Behind the scenes, the process is divided into three parts:

 * **Build**.
-Compiles your new container containing your application.
+Compiles your new container image containing your application.
 * **Release**.
 Tags the new container image, pushes it to your Elastic Container Repository (ECR), and initiates the deployment.
 * **Deployment**.
-Runs your container on your serverless endpoints or your ECS cluster instances.
+Runs your container image on your serverless endpoints or your ECS cluster instances.

 The results of each process are logged in separate logs in the TinyStacks console.
 For more, see [Logging and Monitoring](logging-monitoring.md).